Law firm network: History of law firm networks

 The clubs evolved into networks in the 1980s.
-The networks were not secretive and published directories, materials and brochures (Interlaw being one of the first examples).
+The networks were not secretive and published directories, materials, and brochures (Interlaw being one of the first examples).
 The members met annually.
 Some focused on specific practices, such as litigation, while others were more generic.
 Because networks were not thought of as strategic models, the membership selection process was not rigorous.
-This selection process is reflected today in the networks which have firms with a wide range of sizes, i.e., small firms in locations where there are firms three and four times the size of the country.
+This selection process is reflected today in the networks that have firms with a wide range of sizes, i.e., small firms in locations where there are firms three and four times the size of the country.

 Lex Mundi was formed in 1989.
 It was the first network where each member had to be among the largest and most established firms in a state or country.
 It was a business that provided members with many alternatives to expand their resources.
 Lex Mundi is a network organized around strategic objectives, rather than objectives being defined after the network was established.
-While different from the accounting network, the concept was that of an entity which provided services to members and should also have an established brand.
-The staff, board, councils and members collaborated to achieve the objectives.
+While different from the accounting network, the concept was that of an entity that provided services to members and should also have an established brand.
+The staff, board, councils, and members collaborated to achieve the objectives.

 Other networks like TerraLex, Meritas also known as the Commercial Law Affiliates and International Jurists, soon followed.
 These networks operated as businesses.
 Their stated objective was to create a branded alternative to the large United States and English law firms that had expanded into their countries.

-U.S. national networks also developed in the 1980s.
-The first national network was ALFA, which was a network focused primarily on insurance litigation.
-The second was the State Capital Law Firm Group which began as a national network of firms practicing in government affairs.
-To qualify for membership, the firms needed to have a former governor at the firms.
-Both of these networks became international, changing their names to State Capital Global Legal Network and to ALFA International.
+In the 1980s, the United States witnessed the development of specialized national networks.
+One example of such a network focused on insurance litigation was ALFA.
+The State Capital Law Firm Group also emerged in the 1980s, initially as a national network for firms specializing in government affairs.
+Membership in this network reportedly required a former governor to be affiliated with the firm.
+Notably, both ALFA and the State Capital Law Firm Group later expanded internationally, becoming ALFA International and the State Capital Global Legal Network, respectively.

 Management structure

 The typical network is run on a day-to-day basis by an administrative office called a secretariat or home office.

-The head office is commonly located in major commercial centres in Europe or North America and does not practice law.
+The head office is commonly located in major commercial centers in Europe or North America and does not practice law.
 Depending on the nature of the network (extension of the members or an independent business), the person responsible for the network will be an executive director or president/CEO.

 The network may be governed by a board of directors.
 Networks also have representatives who form a management board with the executive director.